oberoisecurity/ghidra-processor-module-generator/README.md

 > [\*] Found registers: gbr mach macl pc pr r0 r1 r10 r11 r12 r13 r14 r15 r2 r3 r4 r5 r6 r7 r8 r9 sr vbr
 > If there are any issues edit registers.h before proceeding.

-3) If the registers list is incorrect, add/remove registers from registers.h and re-compile.
+3) If the registers list is incorrect, use the `--additional-registers` command line option to add registers.
+Or you can manually edit registers.h and re-compile.
 If the registers are incorrect GPMG will not work.
 4) Now you are ready to run GPMG: `./gpmg --input-file instructions.txt --processor-name MyProcessor --processor-family ProcessorFamily --endian big --alignment 2`.
 If all goes well GPMG should create a "MyProcessor" directory with all of the required files.
 5) Verify that the created processor module directory is valid and compiles with Ghidra's SLEIGH compiler.
 The SLEIGH compiler script can be found in `ghidra/support/`.
-Run `sleigh -a <path_to_MyProcessor_dir>`.
+Run `sleigh -a <path_to_MyProcessorFamily_dir>`.
 There should be warnings about unimplemented p-code instructions but otherwise there should be no issues.
 If the compilation step fails, please submit an issue and upload your instructions.txt file and I will take a look at it.

 Ex:
 > <path_to_ghidra>/ghidra/support/sleigh -a MyProcFamily/